 - Voodoo Walrus went through a reboot after only six updates that that completely removed half the cast.

 - Dresden Codak played with the concept, specifically DC's post-Flashpoint reboot, by giving a new set of revised characters here, then mocked when he had a DC-style reboot of his own characters.

 - Commander Kitty was an early webcomic that eventually went offline mid arc.
 In 2009, it was rebooted completely, with a more focused story arc and a brand new villain.

 - As of 11/24/2012, Ctrl+Alt+Del went through this, along with the use of a Reset Button.
 Buckley said it was needed to help return the series back to its "video game jokes" roots.

-- Pirate Madeline, made by RandomMode on deviantART, has seen at least 2 reboots, though some speculate that there has been more.
+- Pirate Madeline, made by RandomMode on DeviantArt, has seen at least two reboots, though some speculate that there has been more.
 At one point, the comic didn't even get finished with the introduction chapter before it was rebooted once again.
 It is something that the fans has made fun of at times, but as of the newest incarnation, the author has promised that there will be no more reboots.
 Or at least untill he actually finishes this current continutity.

 - Transformers Generation 1 has been rebooted in comic format twice.
 Beast Wars is a sketchy example; it makes reference to G1 happenings but takes such history as more Broad Strokes than anything else.